camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

 And these figures are rather close for our purposes.

-Thus our analysis of what the circuit should do and what the circuit actually does in our simulations are in agreement -- that's a good thing.
+**Thus our analyses of what the circuit should do and what the circuit actually does in our simulation are in agreement -- that's a good thing.**

 ### Source code